History Archives - DDM Garage Doors Blog

 Tuesday, November 15th, 2022 at 4:14 pm by Philip Kendall

-The DDM Torsion Spring Safe-T-Winder™ uses an ordinary drill to wind garage door torsion springs.
+The DDM Torsion Spring Safe-T-Winder™ uses a drill to wind garage door torsion springs.
 Now you can wind torsion springs safely without winding bars!

 The Torsion Spring Safe-T-Winder